kubos/kubos/docs/dev-docs/contribution-process.rst

 can be merged into the main repo's master branch.
 You will need to create a pull request for each repository you are making changes to.

-From the github page for the repository that contains the changes you want to merge:
+From the GitHub page for the repository that contains the changes you want to merge:

 - Click the 'Branch:' dropdown on the left-hand side and select the local branch containing your changes
 - Click the 'New pull request' button
-- The title of the pull request should be the JIRA issue number followed by a descriptive title
+- The title of the pull request should clearly refer to its corresponding issue

-  - Ex.
-KUBOS-111 Adding i2c slave mode for STM32F4

 - In the description field, add a small summary of the changes you made.
 The title should have indicated the bulk of the changes you made, but it's also good to mention things like documentation updates and any miscellaneous changes that were made (for example, fixing any bugs that you ran into while working on your code changes).
 - Click 'Create pull request'